Providing Construction Safety Glasses for Maximum Eye Protection

 The National Institute for Occupational Safety and Health (NIOSH) reports that around 2,000 workers suffer job-related eye injuries every day in the U.S. Many of these injuries are serious enough to require medical treatment.

 There’s the economic impact to consider, too.
-Eye injuries resultin more than $300 million in medical costs, lost time, and workers compensation claims annually.
-Most workplace accidents stem from the fact that workers weren’t wearing proper PPE for the task at hand.
+Eye injuries result in more than $300 million in medical costs, lost time, and workers’ compensation claims annually.
+Most workplace accidents stem from the fact that workers weren’t wearing proper Personal Protective Equipment (PPE) for the task at hand.

 Even minor injuries can have significant, long-term impacts on a person’s health.
 Serious injuries can blind workers, but even minor injuries can become infected and lead to long-lasting damage.